 Music would also play a big part in the general banter.
 You have to bear in mind that all that existed at that time were small transistor radios, jukeboxes in cafes or record shops to hear the latest releases.
 No Walkman or iPods – they were the stuff of science fiction.
 Surveying the latest garb worn by this gaggle of clerks I would often sketch little details I liked from some of the snappier dressers in this group and I’d keep them in my dossier of fashion dreams.

-They may look good but the were extremely painful to ware.
+They may look good, but the were extremely painful to wear.

 I then went on to design my own shoes – extended winkle pickers with two side straps in a dark brown snakeskin.
 They turned out to be the most painful shoes I have ever worn.
 As I moved jobs, my fashion sense evolved until in 1964 I discovered the Ivy League style via a shop in Shaftesbury Avenue called Austin's.

 The Yardbirds with Eric Clapton, bottom right, during his Ivy League period.

 In 1965, I joined a small American design group who had opened an office in the West End of London.
 The guys who ran the firm were straight out of Mad Men.
 They looked fantastic in their lightweight three button summer weight suits with Bass Weejuns penny loafers...